Supplementary planning documents and policy guidance

 This guidance note has been prepared to help developers to incorporate green infrastructure into their proposals and to signpost to other green infrastructure initiatives.

-Guidance on car parking and the level of requirement in residential developments is available on the West Sussex County Council - pre-application advice for roads and transport webpage.
-The guidance document and parking demand calculator can be found under the heading, Resources.
+Guidance on car parking and the level of requirement in new developments is available on the West Sussex County Council - pre-application advice for roads and transport webpage.
+The guidance document and parking demand calculator can be found under the heading: Additional information.

 The Planning Obligations & Affordable Housing Supplementary Planning Document (SPD) was adopted by the Council on 26 January 2016, and took effect from 1 February 2016 at the same time as the CIL Charging Schedule.
 The SPD replaces "The Provision of Service Infrastructure Related to new Development in Chichester District" adopted in December 2004.